morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 Click OK.

 This collapse our data into a 2 column table with new aggregated quality field that we named it as TotalQuantity and unique list of product keys

+### Goal 2: Group by Advanced option

+For AW_Sales_2017 query, we want to see how much the product quality has been sold for every combination of ProductKey and cutomerkey.

+Select ProductKey coliumn > Transform tab> Group by tool>

+Check **Advanced**

+Group by: **ProductKey**, **CustomerKey**

+New Column name: TotalQuantity

+Operations: Sum

+Column: OrderQuantity

+Click OK.

+This collapse our data into a 3 column table containing each unique combinations of ProductKey and CustomerKey